Earned Income Tax Credit

 EITC Works for Families, Workers and the Dayton Economy

 During tax-filing season, income-eligible Dayton residents can take advantage of the Earned Income Tax Credit and the Child Tax Credit as ways to boost refunds on federal tax returns.
 Workers must apply for the credits when filing federal tax returns, and there is free help available to prepare and submit tax forms.
 Tax filing is free and fast!
-Note: Beginning in 2017, if you claim the EITC or Additional Child Tax Credit (ACTC) on your tax return, the IRS must hold your refund until after February 15.
+Note: If you claim the EITC or Additional Child Tax Credit (ACTC) on your tax return, the IRS must hold your refund until after February 15.

 Free Tax Preparation Events